Mr-VincentW/PhotoShow/docs/README.md

     Acfun, Bandcamp, bilibili, Discogs, douyin.com, Encyclopaedia Metallum, Fandango, Flixster, haokan.baidu.com, ixigua.com, kuaishou.com, Pornhub, Rotten Tomatoes, TikTok, YOUKU, YouTube

-If you can't find your favourite websites in the above list, it is always welcomed to [contact the author](#contact) to get more support.
+If you can't find your favourite websites in the above list, it is always welcome to [contact the author](#contact) to get more support.
 <br />
 <br />

 ## What is ongoing

 **PhotoShow** keeps optimising its functionality while enlarging its websites support list.
-This is why you might have already noticed that it is updated frequently.
+This is why you might have already noticed that it's being updated frequently.
-These days, a "big" plan is taking place as **PhotoShow** is going to be refactored for better developing experience for the contributors and introducing some new features as well.
-Here is a coarse **ONGOING LIST** from the project and functional perspectives where you may find something worth looking forward to.
+These days, a "big" plan is taking place as **PhotoShow** is going to be refactored for better development experience for the contributors and introducing some new features as well.
+Here is a rough **ONGOING LIST** from the project and functional perspectives where you may find something worth looking forward to.

 - [ ] Refactor.
 - [x] Support all websites, displaying original images (if their intrinsic sizes are larger than they are displayed) for those not in the websites support list.